-Public meetings relating to Gaelic are currently held bilingually and the use of Gaelic is encouraged.
+Current practice Public meetings relating to Gaelic are currently held bilingually and the use of Gaelic is encouraged.
 Online meetings are also conducted in Gaelic, where possible.

-The Council's officers delivering presentations via PowerPoint/ Teams and other ICT programmes are required to include Gaelic.
+The Council's officers delivering presentations via PowerPoint/Teams and other ICT programmes are required to include Gaelic.
 Presentations relating directly to Gaelic are expected to be fully bilingual.

-Identify where Gaelic can be used during meetings on a case-by-case basis, aiming to maximise language usage.
-Provide simultaneous translation where possible.
-Ahead of such meetings, advertise and promote the message that Gaelic is welcome.
+Actions required Identify where Gaelic can be used during meetings on a case- by-case basis, aiming to maximise language usage.
+Simultaneous translation will be provided where possible.
+Ahead of such meetings, the messaging that Gaelic is welcome will be advertised and promoted.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team 555